Cell Signal Strength

 Professional signal meters tend to give readings about +20 dBm higher than what your phone will display, so add 20 dBm to the figure on your phone.

-- Stock Android phones (like the Nexus and Moto X): Go to Settings (the “gear” icon), tap About phone , tap Status , then tap SIM status.
+- Stock Android phones (like the Nexus and Moto X) and newer Samsung Android phones (like the Note 8): Go to Settings (the “gear” icon), tap About phone , tap Status , then tap SIM status (or SIM card status).

 Under Signal strength , you’ll see your signal in dBm (circled in red, below).
 Add +20 dBm to the figure shown there (change −95 dBm shown below to −75 dBm).